 How can our churches help, for anyone feeling worried about dementia or memory loss, or stretched by the extra demands as dementia progresses, or concerned about how people affected by dementia can continue to be involved in the local community?
 What can our churches offer people affected by dementia - and what can we learn from them?
 How can we stay in step, journeying together as patterns change?

 And where’s God in all this?
 Dementia raises profound questions which take us to the heart of our faith – our discipleship, vocation and evangelism.

 The Diocese of Lichfield has been actively involved in dementia-friendly church since 2014.
 The Diocese has now been recognised by the Alzheimer’s Society as a “dementia friendly community”, acknowledging the significant steps forwards we have taken to become more dementia-friendly churches at the heart of dementia-friendly communities and the plans that are in place to continue to take this forwards.

 We are committed to support our churches:

-There’s help available for you at every stage of becoming a more dementia-friendly church.
+There are support networks and connections available for you at every stage of becoming a more dementia-friendly church.

 And you are welcome to contact any of the following people, who are here to help you: